Bill is the Chair of the firm’s Litigation Practice Group and concentrates

 by various groups.
 Bill has been recognized as a Super Lawyer in criminal

-under the Criminal Justice Act for the Federal District Court of New Hampshire.
+Criminal Justice Act for the Federal District Court of New Hampshire.

 In the civil realm, he is a recipient of the Bill of Rights Award from